muhammadismailkhan0009/computer-science-dictionary/README.md

 # Format
 The format in which data should be entered into file is mentioned in [format file](format.md).
 Kindly go through it.
 See the data file present in [software-development](software-development) folder for how to input data.

-The aim of this dictionary is to provide definitions of most commonly used computer science concepts at one place.
-# Format
-The format in which data should be entered into file is mentioned in [format file](format.md).
-Kindly go through it.
-See the data file present in [software-development](software-development) folder for how to input data.

 # Additional information:
 This repository contains two branches: main, and development.